domcloud/domcloud/docs/deployment/php.md

   fastcgi: on
 ```

-This configuration enables FastCGI (PHP Processing) on Nginx.
+This configuration enables FastCGI (PHP Processing) on NGINX.
 Without this, NginX will serve PHP files as static files.

 If you have multiple directory setup, it's important to write `fastcgi: on`